-- Career Classes Online - GEED 214 Claim Your Career Calling (for freshmen and sophomores selecting a major) - GEED 216 Become Workplace Familiar (for sophomores and juniors needing to explore the workplace) - GEED 218 Find Suitable Employment (for juniors and seniors seeking employment) - BUSN 275 exploratory internship for credit - Assessments with interpretation and coaching to confirm career direction. - A Career resource center provides information on majors, occupations, graduate schools, labor market, employers, and job search skills.
-Students can subscribe to the latest career news in the e-newsletter. - "SIGI 3," a comprehensive computer guidance system for use in career decision-making, is now online. - Career Conversations are promoted to give each student a 30 minute opportunity to discuss before and after graduation plans.
+• Career Classes Online

+- o GEED 214 Major Selection and the Emerging Professional (for freshmen and sophomores selecting a major) - o GEED 216 Internships and the Emerging Professional (for sophomores and juniors needing to explore the workplace) - GEED 218 Employment and the Emerging Professional (for juniors and seniors seeking employment) BUSN 275 exploratory internship for credit - Assessments with interpretation and coaching to confirm career direction. - A Career resource center provides information on majors, occupations, graduate schools, labor market, employers, and job search skills. - "SIGI 3," an online comprehensive computer guidance system for use in career decision-making. - Career Conversations are promoted to give each student a 30 minute opportunity to discuss before and after graduation plans.